Speeding is the second most common cause of accidents in America.

 This attracts a fine of $250 to $ 400.

-While these are standard across the state, Florida County applies a level of discretion when setting fines and other court-associated fees.
+While these are standard across the state, Florida County exercises discretion when setting fines and other court-related fees.

 Paying this adds four points to your record.